wvchallenges/se-challenge-expenses/README.markdown

 2) In the main folder create 2 new folders called logs and uploads.
 Give these 2 folders read and write permissions.

-3) run composer (https://getcomposer.org/) to set up dependency vendor folder as well as autoload file.
+3) run composer (https://getcomposer.org/) by using command `php composer install` to set up dependency vendor folder as well as autoload file.

 4) set up SQL database by running the included sql/schema.sql file in local copy of mysql.